jmriff/Cpp-AI-library/README.md

 | 50            | 16.08952836                    | 0.15907739 |
 | 100           | 34.42355963                    | 0.16801754 |

-*Sometimes, the AI does worse when it is trained longer, othertimes it does worse when trained for shorter periods of time, it depends on the AI structure, settings, dataset, and how to networks are initialized.
+*Sometimes, the AI does worse when it is trained longer, othertimes it does worse when trained for shorter periods of time, it depends on the AI structure, settings, dataset, and how the networks are initialized.

 XOR dataset: